StrongResearch/chess-hackathon/README.md

  - `model_config.yaml`

 ### Step 4.
 Update the experiment launch file
-Update the experiment launch files with your Project ID.
+Update the experiment launch file (the chessGPT.isc or chessVision.isc) you chose, with your Project ID.

 The `<type>.isc` file is prepared with a suitable dataset already, but if you want to select another dataset (see below) you can also update the Dataset ID.

 ### Step 5.
 Launch your experiment
 Launch your experiment with the following.